Paul Reiser

 Paul Reiser (/'raɪzər/; born March 30, 1956) is an American actor, comedian, and writer.
-He played the roles of Michael Taylor in the 1980s sitcom My Two Dads, Paul Buchman in the NBC sitcom Mad About You, Modell in the 1982 film Diner, and Detective Jeffrey Friedman in the Beverly Hills Cop franchise.
+He played the roles of Michael Taylor in the 1980s sitcom My Two Dads, Paul Buchman in the NBC sitcom Mad About You (which he also co-created), Modell in the 1982 film Diner, and Detective Jeffrey Friedman in the Beverly Hills Cop franchise.
 He has gained recognition for his roles as Jim Neiman in the 2014 film Whiplash and Dr. Sam Owens in the Netflix series Stranger Things.

-Reiser portrayed Carter Burke in James Cameron's Aliens.
-He appeared in the second and third seasons of The Kominsky Method as Martin, Mindy Kominsky's boyfriend.
+Reiser portrayed Carter Burke in James Cameron's Aliens (1986).
+He appeared in the second and third seasons of The Kominsky Method as Martin, Mindy Kominsky's boyfriend (2019–2021).

-Reiser is ranked 77th on Comedy Central's 2004 list of the "100 Greatest Stand-ups of All Time".
+Reiser has been ranked 77th on Comedy Central's 2004 list of the "100 Greatest Stand-ups of All Time".
 The name of his production company, Nuance Productions, is inspired by one of his lines in the film Diner, where his character explains his discomfort with the word "nuance".

 Early life

 Reiser was born in New York City in 1956, the son of Helen Hollinger Reiser (1919–2012), a homemaker who was one of the first women to graduate from Baruch College; and Samuel H. Reiser (1914–1989), a wholesale health food distributor who served in the military.
 His family is of Romanian Jewish descent.
 He has three sisters.
 He attended the East Side Hebrew Institute and graduated from Stuyvesant High School.
-He earned his bachelor's degree at Binghamton University, where he majored in music (piano, composition).
+He earned his bachelor's degree at the State University of New York at Binghamton, where he majored in music (piano, composition).

-During his university years, Reiser was active in student theater productions at the Hinman Little Theater, an on-campus community theater organization in Hinman College, Reiser's dorm community.
+During his college years, Reiser was active in student theater productions at the Hinman Little Theater, an on-campus community theater organization in Hinman College, Reiser's dorm community.
 He found his calling as a comedian while performing in New York clubs during university summer breaks.